Tesco removes some 'best before' dates

 "Many customers have told us that they assess their fruit and vegetables by the look of the product rather than the 'best before' date code on the packaging," he added.

-Tesco said the change would encourage customers to make their own decisions about the freshness of produce.
+Tesco said removing the information on the label would encourage customers to make their own decisions about the freshness of produce.

 However, all the produce affected will be items sold in bags or boxes and so are less easy to handle.
 Individual items, such as loose lemons or onions, already do not carry "best before" labels.

+Advice issued jointly last year by anti-waste campaign group Wrap, the Food Standards Agency and the Department for the Environment suggested fewer foods should be labelled with "use by" dates, including pasteurised fruit drinks and hard cheese.
+Greater use of "best before" dates should be encouraged, they suggested.

-A recent survey by the National Federation of Women's Institutes found that less than half of respondents understood what "best before" means.
+But a recent survey by the National Federation of Women's Institutes found that less than half of respondents understood what "best before" means.

 However, more than 70% had a clear understanding of "use by" labels.